eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 ReactDOM.render(<Game flags={flags} attempts={3} />, document.getElementById('root'));
 ```

-We can then `yarn start` to experiment with the game locally 🎉.
+We can then run `yarn start` to experiment with the game locally 🎉.

 ## Publishing to GitHub Pages